Fixed-Rate Ending Soon?, Secure your Rate Now

 How a broker can help secure a mortgage for an eco property

-We’ve discussed the range of green products available, however, in order to find the one most suited to your needs, it’s highly recommended that you speak with a broker who has experience in this area.
-As a relatively new lending niche, it certainly won’t be something that every broker will be able to help you with, so speaking to someone who understands and can fully explain the various options available to you is essential.
+We’ve discussed the range of green products available.
+However, to find the one most suited to your needs, it’s highly recommended that you speak with a broker with experience in this area.
+As a relatively new lending niche, it certainly won’t be something that every broker can help you with, so speaking to someone who understands and can fully explain the various options is essential.

 It may be that your property’s EPC rating is too low for one lender, but another lender would approve it.
-You may have designed the most eco-friendly and carbon-neutral property possible, but are unable to find a lender that will consider the materials used.
-You might even be struggling to determine which lender’s incentives offer you the best long-term benefits.
+You may have designed the most eco-friendly and carbon-neutral property possible but cannot find a lender to consider the materials used.
+You might even struggle to determine which lender’s incentives offer you the best long-term benefits.

 Whatever your circumstances and needs, the brokers we work with will be able to tailor their advice to help you achieve your goals.
 Contact us today to be introduced to a broker with the expertise you need.